Lewis Latimer House Tour: Students Light the World [In-Museum Program]

 Description

 Lewis Latimer paid a lot of attention to the world around him, trying to understand what he could do to make the world a better place and how he could ensure that every home could enjoy the new opportunities that came with the light bulb.
-In this field trip experience, students will tour the new permanent exhibition and will uncover the stories of Lewis Latimer, his family, and of the local community through an interactive scavenger hunt.
-Inspired by Latimer’s impact on the development of electric lighting, students will then participate in a hands-on paper circuit activity and design challenge where they will redesign the fixtures that light our streets and public spaces.
+In this collaborative and interactive experience, students explore the incredible life and legacy of Lewis Latimer through a scavenger hunt.
+They then become engineers and practice problem-solving, developing innovative inventions and illuminating their ideas using simple circuits.

 Offered At